kubeflow/website/content/docs/fairing/gcp-local-notebook.md

 Use the following instructions to set up and configure your Kubeflow and development environments for training and prediction from Kubeflow Fairing.

-1. You need to have kubectl installed to use Kubeflow Fairing.
-To set up kubectl, follow the instructions in the guide to [installing and setting up kubectl][kubectl-install].

 1. If you do not have a Kubeflow environment, follow the guide to [deploying Kubeflow on GKE][kubeflow-install-gke] to set up your Kubeflow environment.